 Ragan’s 2007 Cup stats consisted of two top-fives and three top-10s, finishing 23rd for the season.

 Racing all 35 races in the Xfinity Series in 2007, Ragan finished out the season fifth in the final standings.
 His four top-five and nine top-10 finishes helped get him into the top 10, in addition to his two poles in the Xfinity series in 2007.

 The 2008 season was Ragan’s best in NASCAR.
-He finished fourth and 13th, respecively, in the Xfinity and Cup Series standings.
-He also put up career numbers in the Cup Series in top fives (6), top 10s (14) and laps led (27).
+He finished fourth and 13th, respectively, in the Xfinity and Cup Series standings.
+He also put up career numbers in the Cup Series in top fives (6) and top 10s (14).